GiliSoft RAM Disk

 Reviewers praised RAM Disk setups that target browser cache, temporary folders, and scratch data instead of trying to replace ordinary storage.

-Lab observations emphasized practical gains in short-lived read/write workloads.
+Lab observations emphasized practical gains in short-lived read and write tasks.

 Independent write-ups described RAM Disk as a pragmatic Windows utility for users who know where temporary-file bottlenecks exist.